Naqada II: Religion

 Reconstruction of the Koptos colossi, pre-dynastic colossal statues of the God Min, Koptos, Late Naqada II- Early Naqada III, about 3300 BCE.

 The worship of nameless supernatural powers, numina, may go back thousands of years before Naqada, mainly revolving around the worship of supernatural beasts, votive figurines, or bearded human effigies.
 Organized religion however seems to first appear during Naqada IID, with images of the goddess Bat and possibly the fertility god Min, both symbolized by proto-hieroglyphic signs.

 Bat appears as a cloaked female, with cow horns and surrounding stars, a possible symbol of divinity similar to the dingir of Mesopotamian culture.
 The first image specifically identifying Bat is a Naqada IID greywacke palette from Gerzeh.
 She appears as a cloaked, horned female.
 She has extended arms and a star replaces her head and her hands.
 She has two additional stars at her waist.
 This exact motif is also known from other contemporary artifacts.
 Bat can also be shown symbolically as a bovine head with human shoulders.

 The first known depictions of the Egyptian god of fertility Min, appear in the form of monumental statues discovered in an ancient temple at Koptos, dated to the late Naqada II to early Naqada III periods, and now displayed in the Ashmolean Museum following their discovery by Flinders Petrie in Koptos at the end of the 19th century.
 The estimated size of the three known statues ranges from 372 cm to 403 cm.
 The statues show a bearded man, naked but for a belt and a sash, holding his erect penis.
 An early form of the character for "Min" is inscribed on the side of one of these statues.

-On the Koptos monumental statues of Min, generally dated to circa 3300 BCE during the late Naqada II- early Naqada III periods, the Min symbol is inscribed, together with marine objects: the "sword" of a sawfish and two shells of the Pterocera species.
+On the Koptos monumental statues of Min, generally dated to circa 3300 BCE during the late Naqada II- early Naqada III periods, the Min symbol is inscribed, together with marine objects: the "sword" of a sawfish and two shells of the Pterocera species of conchs.
 These symbols seem to corroborate the traditional origin histories of the god, according to which he originated in the fabulous "Land of Punt", in the Eritrean region bordering on the Red Sea.

 The Koptos colossi are "remarkably similar" to the much earlier Pre-Pottery Neolithic A statues of northern Mesopotamia, dating to circa 9,000 BCE, such as the Urfa Man (a sculpture from a Pre-Pottery Neolithic temple at Yeni Mahalle), or the Adiyaman-Kilisik sculpture.
 They share the same hieratic construction and phallic emphasis.
 According to Ian Hodder, the cult of the Egyptian god Min is related to the Middle East and goes back millennia.

 The famous "Hathor palette", or "Bat palette" from Tomb 59 of Gerzeh, Naqada IId.

 Engravings with the character for Min, with swordfish blades and sea shells, on one of the Koptos Temple statues.

 The stylistically similar "MacGregor Man", with long beard and penile sheath.